-The task was to allocate a single processor to pushing character streams thru a network of processing steps (nodes).
+The task was to allocate a single processor to pushing character streams thru a network of simple processing steps (nodes).
 The application required low latency and thus single character processing, and there was no buffering except as explicitly provided by one of the nodes.
 There were a dozen or so stream processing tasks that we needed and we foresaw a slowly growing set of new processes.
-The re-plumbing of these processing elements was to be dynamic.
+The re-plumbing of these nodes was to be dynamic; it is not necessary to lose data to change plumbing.

 I describe the implementation ideas in machine language for that is how they were conceived.
 I suspect that implementing these ideas in C might cost very substantial performance.
 I would love to be proven wrong.
 (2004: Perhaps I was wrong.)
 It is not clear to me how best to express this in C except to simulate a machine obeying pseudo machine language.
 I see now that the scheme amounts to an efficient use of continuations.
 Perhaps Scheme continuations could do the trick, but again not efficiently.
 Perhaps we could describe this code plan as heavy use of continuations in a context without garbage collection.
 And in Keykos?